emilydong001/DH110/Assignments/Assignment01.md

 > *Recommendation: Display results as the user types so that the user stays engaged, making it more likely they will continue to explore the site to find the information they need.
 Optimize search results so that they are relevant to health and medical information.*

-* Within each major step in the appointment-making process, there is a bunch of other steps.
+* Within each major step in the appointment-making process, there are a bunch of other steps.
 Because there is little visual representation of progress, users could be thwarted by the number of times they have to click "Continue".
 There is an outline on the left that changes color for the *major* steps completed, but at the beginning of each major step, the whole screen turns blue, making the contrast too low to see their progress:

 <p align="center">
   <img src="../Images/appointment-request-progress.PNG" alt="Appointment request progress capture" height = "300px"/>